JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/DHCP Attacks and Mitigation.md

 - Rogue DHCP Server Detection
 	- What?
-		- This feature allows you to detect unauthorized DHCP servers on the network and alert ad
+		- This feature allows you to detect unauthorized DHCP servers on the network and alert administrators

+## QNA
+- What is DHCP Spoofing, and how does it affect the network?
+	-  **DHCP Spoofing** occurs when an attacker impersonates a DHCP server and sends false DHCP responses to clients.
+This can lead to clients receiving incorrect IP configurations, causing network disruptions or allowing attackers to intercept traffic.
+- What is DHCP